 Simplified Issue vs. Guaranteed Issue: The Timeline

-One of the most frequent questions I receive is: "When does the coverage actually start?"
-The answer depends entirely on the type of policy you select through your burial insurance calculator.
+A common question is: "When does the coverage actually start?"
+The answer depends on the type of policy you choose.

 |---|---|